 Trivia for Batman: Under the Red Hood

-- The story is based on the 1988 Batman Comics storyline — A Death in the Family’, where readers voted via a 1-900 number to either save or kill off the second Robin, Jason Todd.
-Over 10,000 votes were cast and with only a 72 vote majority, the decision was made to kill him.
-Todd was later brought back in 2005 as part of the 2005 — Under the Hood — storyline.
+- The story is based on the 1988 Batman Comics storyline ‘A Death in the Family’.
+Readers voted via a 1-900 number to either save or kill off the second Robin, Jason Todd.
+Over 10,000 votes were cast.
+With only a 72 vote majority, the decision was made to kill him.
+Todd was later brought back in 2005 as part of the Under the Hood storyline.

 - The Joker’s prison ID number that is on his jumpsuit is 11940.
-The Joker first appeared in Batman #1 which was released in 1940.
+The Joker first appeared in Batman #1 ….
+Which was released in 1940.